PhuongAnhMannheim/DrThinkingPatient/README.md

 Finally, you are able to run the index.html.

 # Android
-See in this project the Anroid wrapper: https://github.com/ThaiJamesLee/DrThinkingPatientAndroid/
+See in this project the Android wrapper: https://github.com/ThaiJamesLee/DrThinkingPatientAndroid/